ezzabuzaid/website/pages/learn/essentials/relations.md

 ```

 In this scenario, the `listItemLink` table serves as a junction between `list` and `item`.
 Each item can be associated with multiple lists, and each list can have multiple items.
 The `item` and `list` fields in the `listItemLink` table establish the many-to-many relation.

-These examples demonstrate how relations work in January.
-By using the `field.relation()` declarative, you can now easily define complex relationships between your tables.